jeremyjs/ClarityNotes/README.md

 ## File structure

 We have a common file structure we use across all of our meteorjs apps.
-The structure keeps view-dependent files together (`.html`, `.less`, `.coffee`).
+The structure keeps view-dependent files together (`.html`, `.scss`, `.coffee`).

 ```
 .meteor